porres/pd-unauthorized/README.md

 -------------------------------------------------------------------------------------

 This repository was forked by Porres and extracted from the Purr Data repository.
+This repository lives in https://github.com/porres/pd-unauthorized

-It has been adapted to use pdlibbuilder and be compiled with the most recent version of Pd Vanilla.
+The code has been adapted to use pdlibbuilder and be compiled with the most recent version of Pd Vanilla and uploaded to deken.

+Porres was not authorized to have forked and worked on "unauthorized".
+Therefore, we can say that this repository of "unauthorized" is unauthorized!

 Note from PORRES: "I want to make it very very clear that I am not the author of this code, which is Yves Degoyon.
 I would also like to thank him for writing the code.
 I am not stealing this code".